-Key achievements in 2023 included the launch of the Ankaa 84-qubit Ankaa[TM]-2 system to customers via Rigetti Quantum Cloud Services (QCS).
+Key achievements in 2023 included the launch of the Ankaa 84-qubit AnkaaTM-2 system to customers via Rigetti Quantum Cloud Services (QCS).
 The Ankaa-2 system achieved 98% median 2-qubit fidelity, which represents a 2.5x performance improvement compared to our previous QPUs.

-We continue to plan to:

-- Continue working to improve the performance of our QPUs with the goal of reaching at least 99% 2-qubit gate fidelity on an anticipated Ankaa-3 84-qubit system by the end of 2024. - If the above target is achieved, we plan to shift focus to scaling to develop Lyra, an anticipated 336-qubit system.
+We plan to continue working to improve the performance of our QPUs with the goal of reaching at least 99% 2-qubit gate fidelity on an anticipated Ankaa-3 84-qubit system by the end of 2024.
+We plan to introduce a new modular system architecture in 2025.
+By mid-year 2025, we expect to release a 36-qubit system based on four 9-qubit chips tiled together with a targeted 99.5% median 2-qubit fidelity.
+By the end of 2025, we expect to release a system with over 100 qubits with a targeted 99.5% median 2-qubit fidelity.
+We plan to develop LyraTM, an anticipated 336-quibit system, thereafter.

-We also plan to continue to pursue sales of NoveraTM, our first commercially available QPU launched in 2023, which features a 9-qubit chip, tunable couplers for fast 2-qubit operations and a 5-qubit chip for testing single-qubit operations.
+We also plan to continue to pursue sales of Novera[TM], our first commercially available QPU launched in 2023, which features a 9-qubit chip, tunable couplers for fast 2-qubit operations and a 5-qubit chip for testing single-qubit operations.